Skip to main content

 Emission Strategies

-• Native -- tool has a specific config format (e.g., Cursor .mdc frontmatter, Copilot YAML frontmatter)
+• Native -- tool has a specific per-file config format (Cursor .mdc rule frontmatter and .cursor/agents/; Copilot YAML frontmatter under .github/instructions/, .github/agents/)

-• Bridge -- content is folded into a single instruction file the platform reads (e.g., AGENTS.md, CLAUDE.md, .windsurfrules)
+• Bridge -- content is folded into a single instruction file the platform reads (Claude Code reads CLAUDE.md)

 See the Adapter Capability Matrix for the full per-tool breakdown.